dwalker-va/devsim/README.md

 Other parameters: Same as baseline
 ```

-**Result**: More time spent in testing loop (catching errors early), but many more tickets successfully close over time.
+**Result**: More time spent in testing loop (catching errors early), but many more items successfully go live over time.

 ### Scenario 3: Faster Development, Same Errors